tdechaize/tools_tde/How config TDM MinGW32 MinGW64 into CodeBlocks.md

-Name of tutorial : How config TDM MinGW32/MinGW64 into Code::Blocks on Windows 11 64 bits.
+## Full name of tutorial : How config TDM MinGW32/MinGW64 into Code::Blocks on Windows 11 64 bits.

 	Code::Blocks : the best and great free IDE for Windows, Linux and ...
 Mac OS
+### Presentation of TDM MinGW32/MinGW64

 During first run of CB on Windows, this IDE detect automatically some compilers, or present one list of them pre-configured.
 It's very good functionnality, but, sometimes, you must "force" these configurations proposed by default to run correctly.